-- Review the history and background of the organization to include mission, goals, structure, and current programs. - Provide appropriate equipment, materials, and a workspace to members to ensure an adequate and safe working environment. - Provide a handbook and written materials about your organization and community. - Enable the member to spend time with other program staff, board members, and community residents in order to get a broader picture of the organization and the community. - Share organizational norms and rules.
-Although AmeriCorps members are technically staff or volunteers, they should be treated as "first-year employees" with regard to policies and procedures. - Formally introduce the member to the service placement site stakeholders and discuss goals and expectations.
+- Review the history and background of the organization to include mission, goals, structure, and current programs. - Provide appropriate equipment, materials, and a workspace to members to ensure an adequate and safe working environment. - Cover member rights and responsibilities, including the program's, code of conduct, requirements under the Drug-Free Workplace Act, suspension and termination rules, sexual harassment, and other non-discrimination issues. - Provide a handbook and written materials about your organization and community. - Enable the member to spend time with other program staff, board members, and community residents in order to get a broader picture of the organization and the community. - Instruct members on prohibited activities and what to do if a partner from a site asks a member to participate in a prohibited activity. - Share organizational norms and rules.
+Although AmeriCorps members are technically not staff or volunteers, they should be treated as "first-year employees" with regard to policies and procedures.

+Formally introduce the member to the service placement site stakeholders and discuss goals and expectations.
 Program staff should set aside time to formally meet with the member to provide an opportunity for clarifying organizational expectations regarding:

 - AmeriCorps Member Agreement

 - Organization Policies and Procedures

 - Sick leave, vacation, personal leave and holiday policies

 - Grievance procedures

 - Work schedule and lunch breaks

 - Time and attendance reporting

 - o Reimbursement policies for service related travel

 - Dress code and/or uniform

 - Reasonable accommodation

 - o Telephone and computer protocol and etiquette

 - Participation in meetings and trainings

-- Formality and language (addressing others by last or first name, titles)
+- o Formality and language (addressing others by last or first name, titles)

 - o Rules of confidentiality (customer/client information, organizational information)

-- o Representation (including who may speak to the press)
+- Representation (including who may speak to the press)

-- o Fundraising
+- Fundraising

-- o Professionalism
+- \circ Professionalism

-- AmeriCorps Member benefits (as applicable to the term of service, most benefits are only available to fulltime members)
+- AmeriCorps Member benefits (as applicable to the term of service, most benefits are only available to full-time members)

 - Living Allowance

 - Health Insurance

 - Child Care

 - Loan Forbearance

 - Education Award